globz/kitchen-cli/README.md

 before we can start cooking we must first build up our kitchen...

-> :bulb: kitchen-cli `build kitchen` - lets you set the path to your project root folder.
+> :bulb: kitchen-cli `build kitchen` - lets you set the path to your project root folder and configure your kitchen.

 > :bulb: kitchen-cli `build freezer` - lets you set the path to your freezer, this is where you store all of your pastries.

 > :bulb: kitchen-cli `build table`   - lets you set the path to your table, this is where you add all of your ingredients.

+> :bulb: kitchen-cli `build oven`    - lets you configure your oven so you can cook the perfect pastries for your taste .

 your kitchen is now ready to operate :fork_and_knife: